-Source: June 30, 2004 State of Alasa PERS and TRS valuation report
+Source: June 30, 2005 State of Alasa PERS and TRS valuation report

-The Public Employees' Retirement System's actuarial accrued liabilities are funded at 75.2 percent and the Teachers' System's actuarial accrued liabilities funded at 68.2 percent.
+The Public Employees' Retirement System's actuarial accrued liabilities are funded at 70.2 percent and the Teachers' System's actuarial accrued liabilities funded at 62.8 percent.
+It is important to note that these funding levels include accrued benefit costs.
 Unfunded pension liabilities are generally not considered to be a contingent liability until the funding ratio drops below 60 percent.